werayuthgswu/nodejs-webserver/README.md

         $ node index.js
 8. Open browser http://localhost:3000 and http://localhost:3000/admin
-9. Try http://localhost:3000/account  (you should see 404 error in chrome dev tool) 10.Use ctrl+c to stop node application
+9. Try http://localhost:3000/account  (you should see 404 error in chrome dev tool)
+10. Use ctrl+c to stop node application